vlkit/deephough/readme.md

 We suggest `torch>=1.4.0` and `gcc>=7.3.0`.
 Please note that the gcc should be compatitable with torch else it will raise an error.

+If you still cannot build the package, please file an issue with detailed environments.

+<p style='color: red;'>We ONLY support Linux OS with CUDA installed !</p>

 ### Example
 ```